 There are a number of things that can cause ED: diabetes, high blood pressure, surgery or radiation therapy used to treat prostate cancer, spinal cord injury, cardiovascular disease, and as we men get older our blood vessels everywhere in the body are not as good at carrying blood and ED is more common.
 Because there is a loss of the normal blood flow into the penis during erection, when a man has ED there is a real loss of length of the penis the longer and longer ED remains untreated.
 One of the most common complaints men have when seen for ED is that their penis has lost length.
 Men also, nearly always, say that the no longer “feel like a man” when they have ED, and depression is common in men with ED.

 Whatever the reason you have it, ED is a big deal.
 But, it is ALWAYS treatable.

 So…. how do you treat ED?

 The first thing a man should try is oral medication.
-There are several pills available: viagra, levitra, cialis, stendra are some examples.
+There are several pills available: viagra, levitra, cialis, stendra are some examples, and there are good generic options for these medications.
 Pills for ED are designed to improve blood flow into the penis when a man is sexually aroused.
 A man needs to give these medicines about an hour to get into the bloodstream before attempting sexual activity, so some planning is needed.
 Pills do not work well for every man, especially if he has had surgery for prostate cancer or severe erectile dysfunction.
 Side effects can occur such as headache, backache, nasal congestion (stuffy nose).
-Also, pills can be quite expensive ($40-$50 per pill).

-If a man has tried pills and they do not work, or no longer work, or are just too expensive, there are several other very effective treatments for ED.
+If a man has tried pills and they do not work, or no longer work, there are several other very effective treatments for ED.

 This post is also available in: Español (Spanish)